akaihola/darker/README.rst

 when determining which source code lines have been changed.
 If omitted, the Darker GitHub Action will determine the commit range automatically.

-*New in version 1.4.1:*
-The ``revision:`` option, with smart default value if omitted.

-Note that external software like linters are not yet available.

 ``"src:"`` defines the root directory to run Darker for.
 This is typically the source tree, but you can use ``"."`` (the default) to also reformat Python files like ``"setup.py"`` in the root of the whole repository.